 17-Date Night = Crazy Night

-The literal translation of date night is “Rendez-vous Lamoureux,” yet the title which the French know the film “Date Night” by is “Crazy Night.”
+The movie “Date Night” was changed to “Crazy Night” in France.
 Crazy is an English word the French understand well..
 Look closely at the next movie title, which also uses the word crazy.

-** French Canadian movie titles for American movies are often but not always different from French titles.
-For example, “date night” in Quebec is called “Méchante soirée,” which can mean anything from “wicked night” to “nasty night.”
+The French Canadian title for this movie was re-titled “Méchante soirée,” which can mean anything from “wicked night” to “nasty night.”

 Here are some other titles that the movie was translated to in other countries